tuin77/tuin77.github.io/pages/index.md

 Outside of programming, I enjoy doing photography and traveling.
 Some of my photos can be found on [Instagram](https://www.instagram.com/antfu7).
 If you happen to be in the same city I live (currently in Paris), maybe we can hang out and take some photos or code together.

+Make some simple contributions to the community in free time.

 <div flex-auto />

 ---